-There are several different types of Letters the court can issue.
-The following information will help you to understand the different terminology used in probate court when referring to the granting of Letters.
-Keep in mind that the term “Letters” is not an actual letter but rather a court document that gives authority to the personal representative.
+There are several different types of letters the court can issue in a case like this.
+First, let’s go over the terminology probate courts use to discuss the granting of letters.
+Keep in mind that the term “letters” doesn’t refer to an actual letter.
+Instead, it refers to a a court document that gives authority to the personal representative.

 - “Letters of Administration” when there is no will;

-- “Letters of Testamentary” when there is a will, or
+- “Letters of Testamentary” when there is a will;

-- “Letters of Administration with Will Annexed” when there is a will, but the will failed to name an executor.
+- And finally, “Letters of Administration with Will Annexed” when there is a will, but the will failed to name an executor.

-For this article, we will discuss how to get letters of administration in probate (when there is no will).
+For this article, we will discuss how to get the first option: letters of administration in probate (when there is no will).